MnCLosSantos/MnC-gangzones/README.md

 ![ChatGPT Image Jun 27, 2025, 06_07_14 AM](https://github.com/user-attachments/assets/f9024472-18fb-4c73-b54e-0fab0161c050)
 # MnC-gangzones
 ------------------------------------------------------------------------------
-a simple pvp style script but using peds.
+A simple pvp style script but using peds.
 Rewards given for each kill player gets, with zones for active gangs in a server with no gangs, Enter the zone at your own will peds only attack if you shoot in their area.
 ------------------------------------------------------------------------------